Igalia/phpreport/docs/admin/installation.md

 on-screen instructions.
 If you didn't change the names and passwords specified in step 1, you won't need to modify the default values.

-### Manual setup of schema and initial data
+#### Manual setup of schema and initial data

 Follow these steps only if you haven't used the installation wizard.
 In first place, browse to the `phpreport` directory and create a configuration file with the default options with the command:

+    cp .env.example .env
-    cp config/config.defaults config/config.php
+    cp frontend/.env.example frontend/.env

-If you changed any of data on the first step, edit the file `config/config.php` and set the correct values for the DB name, user, password, host, etc.
+If you changed any of data on the first step, edit the file `.env` and set the correct values for the DB name, user, password, host, etc.

 Browse to the directory `sql/` and run the following commands (you will